1917 Atlantic hurricane season: Hurricane Four

 Some islands in the Lesser Antilles experienced strong winds and heavy rainfall, including Dominica, Guadeloupe, and Saint Lucia.
+Rough seas on Martinique capsized eight barges and beached a yacht.
+The cyclone uprooted trees and damaged roads and homes on Montserrat, leading to one death when a dwelling collapsed on a child.
 In Jamaica, the hurricane caused significant damages to banana and coconut plantations.
 Communications from Holland Bay were disrupted when the station was demolished.
 The greatest damages were reported from the northern half of the island.
-In Nueva Gerona, strong winds destroyed well-constructed buildings, devastating the town.
+Nine people died at Port Antonio, where the hurricane destroyed the custom house and severely damaged a hotel.
+On Cuba's Isla de la Juventud, strong winds destroyed well-constructed buildings in Nueva Gerona, devastating the town.
+At least 20 deaths and $2 million in damage occurred on Isla de la Juventud.
 Orchards and crops were destroyed on the Pinar del Río Province.
 In Louisiana and Mississippi, impact was generally limited to damaged crops and timber stands.
-One death from drowning was reported in Louisiana.
+Ten people drowned in the former, nine as a result of the wrecking of the fishing bark Wanna.
 Farther east in Mobile, Alabama, portions of roofs, trees, and other debris littered streets.
 Communications were severed in Pensacola, Florida.
 Several small watercraft washed ashore, and numerous wharves, docks, and boat storages suffered impact.
 Total damages were estimated near $170,000 in Pensacola area.
 Five deaths were reported in Florida, all of them in the city of Crestview.